evcc-io/evcc/README.md

   type: sma
 ```

 to the configuration.
 The EVCC loadpoints can then be added to the SHM configuration.
+When SHM is used, the ratio of Grid to PV Power for the **Min+PV** mode can be adjusted in
+Sunny-Portal via the "Optional energy demand" slider.
+When the amount of configured PV is not available, charging suspends like in **PV** mode.
+So, pushing the slider completely
+to the left makes **Min+PV** behave as described above.
+Pushing completely to the right makes **Min+PV** mode behave like **PV** mode.

 ## Plugins